For 35 years, this couple has been celebrating their anniversary with a banana split

 "It's such a cherished activity that we can't imagine skipping it," Susan said.

 Dairy Queen, for their part, sent along their congratulations to the couple in a statement to NPR.
-"We know our DQ Banana Split is special and now we see that it's one of the keys to lasting love!" said Maria Hokanson, an executive vice president.
+"We know our DQ Banana Split is special and now we see that it's one of the keys to lasting love!" said Maria Hokanson, Executive Vice President for Marketing in U.S. and Canada.

 Susan and Brad do not consider themselves creatures of habit.
 Aside from this tradition, they cannot think of another one they take seriously or consistently.
 All that to say, they continue to go, but not just for tradition's sake.